 Therefore, each campaign should generate a reader response report.
 This will show how many contacts out of the database have opened and read the mailer; and how many have clicked an embedded link for further information from the website i.e. those who have a measurable and expressed interest in what we do.

 This report serves 2 purposes

-- To identify possible sales leads to be followed up by VHS
+- To identify possible sales leads to be followed up

 - To track which mailer subjects attract most attention among specific database contacts groups